 Thailand is located in southeast Asia.
 It is the about same size as the country of France.
 It shares borders with Myanmar (Burma) on the north and west, Laos on the north and east, Cambodia on the southeast, and Malaysia on its southern end.
 Thailand is ruled by an elected government and is inspired by the world's longest-reigning monarchy.
 Buddhism is the main religion of about 95% of the population.
 The country is often called the land of smiles.
 This slogan holds considerable truth to the Thai people who are gracious with a strong sense of self and humanity.
 Throughout history, Thailand has been known to create its own unique path and has tried to retain its past while moving into the future.
 The result is a country that has never been colonized by a foreign power and never sought to conquer a neighboring country.

 In 1939, the name Siam was officially changed to Thailand, meaning the Land of the Free.
 Thai is the official language of Thailand but each region has a different dialect.
 This can be confusing to people who have never been there before.
-In Northern Thailand, Doi means mountain.
-In Northeast Thailand Phu means mountain.
-The word Khao means mountain or hill and is used a lot in Central Thailand but can also be seen in the north.
-I listed some of the highest mountains below.
-Only Doi Inthanon is currently on Summitpost but there are a lot of other mountains in the region.
+In Northern Thailand, Doi or Phu, means mountain.
+In Northeast Thailand, Phu, is most commonly used to describe a mountain.
+The word, Khao, means mountain or hill and is used a lot in Central Thailand but can also be seen in the north.
+The word, Pha, is used to describe a cliff.

 Before visiting Northern Thailand, I had made a plan to see as many places as possible.
-With a family that doesn’t enjoy traveling as much as I do, and other circumstances, I ended up seeing only a few places on my list.
-You’ll have to pardon the quality of some of my photos.
-I brought two cameras with me and by the end of the trip one was broken and the other only worked occasionally.
-It took a while to get use to photographing in a jungle environment.
-I still had a great time visiting this area.
+With a family that doesn't enjoy traveling as much as I do, and other circumstances, I ended up seeing only a few places on my list.
+You'll have to pardon my lack of photos and the quality of most of the ones I was able to take.
+I had brought two cameras with me and by the end of the trip one was broken and the other only worked occasionally.
+It also took me a while to get use to photographing in a jungle environment.

 Thailand is generally divided into four regions: The central plains, the north, the northeast, and the south.